 - Snow and ice removal during inclement weather

 In some areas street lighting is provided by the Streets Division on both Town and NCDOT maintained streets within Town limits.
 If you see that a street light is out or having issues contact Public Works by phone at (828) 645-0606.
 If you can give us the pole number or physical address it would be helpful.

 The Sanitation Department is responsible for the collection of solid waste, including collection of household trash and yard waste.
 Solid waste collection is available only for waste generated within the Town limits.
-The Town of Weaverville collects garbage once per week.
+The Town of Weaverville collects garbage once per week at over 1,900 collection points.
 The Town is divided into three collection areas.
 Collection begins on Monday and ends on Wednesday.
 Call the Public Works Department (828) 645-0606 with your street address to determine your schedule.
 In order to be collected, the trash must be curbside by 8:00 a.m. on your collection day.
 Collection may be affected due to inclement weather so please call Public Works at (828) 645-0606 to verify your schedule.
 This Division also oversees the curbside recycling program which is provided by a contract with Curbside Management.
 Recycling Guidelines may be found here: Recycling Guidelines (1 download)

 2018 Holiday Schedule for Garbage Collection: